st3llabr1/essays/Latimer_Draft/README.md

 .ve-media wc:Richard_Theodore_Greener.jpg left width=50%

-.ve-media https://iiif.archivelab.org/iiif/jointspecialcomm00mass/manifest.json right width=50% seq=4 caption="The joint special committee of the Senate and House of Representatives of the State of Massachusetts,: to whom was referred the petition of George Latimer (fugitive slave) and more than sixty-five thousand citizens of Massachusetts..." width=50%

 Latimer also maintained a close personal relationship with Richard Greener, the first African American to graduate from Harvard.
 Greener, a lawyer and political activist, wrote long letters filled with expressions of respect and affection as well as details of African American political affairs.
 In one informal letter, he reminisced about the exciting days in Boston before the Civil War, adding: